 Hardware issues can range from device recognition issues to problems seen after hours of testing.
 This section provides debug flow diagrams for some of the most common issues.
-The Vivado lab tools are a valuable resource to use in hardware debug.
-The signal names mentioned in the following individual sections can be probed using the Vivado lab tools for debugging the specific problems.
+The Vivado Lab Edition is a valuable resource to use in hardware debug.
+The signal names mentioned in the following individual sections can be probed using the Vivado Lab Edition for debugging the specific problems.